Thesis

 As of August 2024, more than 180 hospitals and medical centers have integrated ambient AI technology with Epic Systems' software, leveraging generative AI across 100+ applications.
 According to the Medical Group Management Association, as of January 2025, 30% of physician practices use ambient AI for clinical documentation.
 As of March 2025, leading institutions such as Stanford Medicine, Yale New Haven Health, and UChicago Medicine have implemented AI-driven scribing, recognizing its ability to enhance documentation quality, reduce physician workload, and improve patient interactions.

+In 2025, Epic announced new native ambient documentation features embedded in its EHR, further validating the category and accelerating awareness among health systems considering third-party AI scribe solutions.
 The growing recognition of ambient AI’s benefits could help Abridge sell its technology to large hospital systems.
 As more hospitals adopt the technology, others may follow, making it easier for Abridge to expand its reach.

 Key Risks